zava810/zavaschool/themes/academia-hugo/archetypes/tak/index.md

 #   icon_pack: fab
 #   icon: twitter

-# Optional filename of your slides within your talk's folder or a URL.
+# Optional filename of your slides within your tak's folder or a URL.
 url_slides:

 url_code: